Is There a Dimmer Outlook Ahead for BEST Inc. (BEST)?

 BEST’s Market Performance

-BEST stocks went up by 5.67% for the week, with a monthly drop of -18.97% and a quarterly performance of -28.32%, while its annual performance rate touched -66.56%.
-The volatility ratio for the week stands at 8.36% while the volatility levels for the past 30 days are set at 10.26% for BEST Inc..
-The simple moving average for the period of the last 20 days is -5.53% for BEST stocks with a simple moving average of -47.95% for the last 200 days.
+BEST stocks went down by 0.00% for the week, with a monthly drop of -0.97% and a quarterly performance of -21.15%, while its annual performance rate touched -68.02%.
+The volatility ratio for the week stands at 5.91% while the volatility levels for the past 30 days are set at 9.73% for BEST Inc..
+The simple moving average for the period of the last 20 days is -2.84% for BEST stocks with a simple moving average of -46.91% for the last 200 days.

 Analysts’ Opinion of BEST